-For the employees who may be given inconsistent and biased feedback, and for the managers who are forced to perform a duty that they are not trained or prepared to do.
+For the employees who may be given inconsistent and biased feedback and for the managers who are forced to perform a duty that they are not trained or prepared to do.

 Training is important for both managers and employees.

-Managers need to have a good understanding of the process of managing performance and the expectations for their part in documenting and communicating to employees on how well they are performing, i.e., employee goal achievement.
+This includes a manager’s understanding of the expectations for their part in documenting and communicating to employees on how well they are performing and achieving employee goals.

 Training for employees is also important so that employees understand their responsibility in performing job duties and how they will be assessed during the performance appraisal process.